AhmedHafez13/uptime-monitoring-bosta/README.md

 - URL Checks: Create, update, and delete URL checks to monitor their availability.
 - Notifications: Receive notifications (email and potentially other methods) when a monitored URL experiences downtime or uptime.
 - Uptime Reports: View detailed reports about the availability, response time, downtime, and uptime of monitored URLs.
-- Tagging: Group URL checks by tags and generate reports based on tags.
+- [TODO] Tagging: Group URL checks by tags and generate reports based on tags.

 ## Getting Started